Where to stay in Tokyo on a budget? Is that even possible? Yes, it is!

 Hostels in Tokyo

 The second style of affordable accommodation is hostels.
-There are an enormous amount of hostels in Tokyo to choose from.
+There are an enormous number of hostels in Tokyo to choose from.

 If you think of those noisy and sweaty-socks-smelling youth hostels you’ve experienced in Europe or Australia, don’t worry.
 Japanese hostels are super clean and quiet.